Compaq Presario M2000 Notebook PC support

 Step 6: Testing for hardware failure

-If hardware has failed, either replace the bad component or Contact HP for further assistance.
+If hardware has failed, either replace the bad component or contact HP for further assistance using the Contact Support tab at the top of this screen.